 - 1. The development of the profession of Jewish education. - 2.
-The recruitment and retention of qualified personnel. - The education of educators. - 4.
-The environment and the agents for change.
+The recruitment and retention of qualified personnel. - 3.
+The education of educators.

+4. The environment and the agents for change.

-1. The development of the profession of Jewish education.
+The development of the profession of Jewish education.

-For an occupation to evolve into a profession and acquire the appropriate status and authority, it is necessary to develop and formalize agreed upon standards of knowledge, training and expertise, a code of ethics, and institutionalized forms of collegiality.
-The elements that are missing from Jewish education will have to be introduced; other elements will have to be developed and expanded.
-A system of certification, based upon accepted norms and standards, is an essential step towards the professionalization of the Jewish educator.
+For an occupation to evolve into a profession and acquire the appropriate Status and authority, it is necessary to develop and termetter opened open standards of knowledge, training and expertise, a code of ethics, and institutionalized forms of collegiality.
+The elements that are missing from Jewish education will have to be introduced; other clements will have to be developed and expanded - A system of certification, based upon accepted norms and standards, is an essential step towards the professionalizathe field is to develop into a tion of the Jewish educators if full-fledged profession - sander camps; ~ 20: yout Moreover. the feeder system lyouth movements. summer camps, etc.) is not as effective as it once was.
+Any solution will have to consider these problems and locate and develop new sources of manpower (for example, students in programs of Jewish studies and in general education).